Third-Party Link

 Day Two: Winners Celebration

 The second day of the Winners Celebration kicked off with an introduction from Dr. Nicky Fox, Associate Administrator of NASA’s Science Mission Directorate.
-She shared her passion for the way Space Apps lowers the boundaries of science.
 “The NASA Space Apps Challenge is one of my favorite events of the whole year,” said Fox.

 Dr. Nicky Fox welcomes the 2018, 2019, 2020, and 2021 Global Winners with an introduction of upcoming NASA initiatives.